erikverdier/Vowel-Classification-ML/README.md

 ## About

-This project is an adapted version of a laboratory assignment from the **PSPM (Processing Speech and Music)** course.
+This project is an adapted version of a laboratory assignment from the **PSPM (Processament de So, Parla i Música)** course.
 The original lab has been reorganized into a standalone machine learning project with improved documentation and result visualization.

 ## Contents